davis-andy/davis-andy/README.md

+# UNDERGOING REFACTORING, SO REPOS WILL BE PRIVATE FOR SOME TIME

-# Animation, Photography, and Code junkie
+## Animation, Photography, and Code junkie

-## What you will see on my GitHub:
+### What you will see on my GitHub:

 * Mostly, each repo has assignments from my classes throughout the years
 * Within the Python repo, I am working on converting all assignments from other languages but making them better